Riverview Park (Chicago)

-Riverview Park was an amusement park in Chicago, Illinois, which operated from 1904 to 1967.
-It was located on 74 acres bound on the south by Belmont Avenue, on the east by Western Avenue, on the north by Lane Tech College Prep High School, and on the west by the North Branch of the Chicago River.
-It was located in the Roscoe Village neighborhood of Chicago's North Center community area.
+Riverview Park was an amusement park in Chicago, Illinois which operated from 1904 to 1967.
+It was located on 74 acres of land in the Roscoe Village neighborhood of Chicago's North Center community area.

-Founding
+History

-Riverview was established in 1904 by William Schmidt, on the grounds of his private skeet shooting range.
-The Schmidt family owned and operated the park throughout its lifetime.
+Riverview Park was established in 1904 by William Schmidt, on the grounds of his private skeet shooting range.
+The Schmidt family owned and operated the park for its entire lifetime.